Ferdinand Rudolph Hassler: U.S. coastal survey

-On July 10, 1832, Congress reestablished the Coast Survey on the basis of the original act of 1807.
-Upon President Jackson's recommendation, Hassler again became its Superintendent and was able to continue his superintendence over the work in Weights and Measures.
+On July 10, 1832, Congress reestablished the Survey of the Coast on the basis of the original act of 1807.
+Upon President Jackson's recommendation, Hassler again became its Superintendent.
+The Survey was renamed the United States Coast Survey in 1836, and in 1878 it became the United States Coast and Geodetic Survey.

 Superintendent of weights and measures

-Hassler became the head of the Office of Standard Weights and Measures (this office was a progenitor of the United States Bureau of Standards created by an Act of Congress on March 3, 1901) in the Treasury Department as an office within the Coast Survey which was reorganized in 1832, where he carried out the early work of establishing the standards of weights and measures in the United States, with the involvement of fellow Swiss immigrant Albert Gallatin, then ambassador of the United States at London, who in 1827 had brought from Europe a troy pound of brass, made at his request by Henry Kater, from which the standard of mass was derived.
+Hassler also was able to continue his superintendence over the work in Weights and Measures.
+He became the head of the Office of Standard Weights and Measures (this office was a progenitor of the United States Bureau of Standards created by an Act of Congress on March 3, 1901) in the Treasury Department as an office within the Survey of the Coast which was reorganized in 1832, where he carried out the early work of establishing the standards of weights and measures in the United States, with the involvement of fellow Swiss immigrant Albert Gallatin, then ambassador of the United States at London, who in 1827 had brought from Europe a troy pound of brass, made at his request by Henry Kater, from which the standard of mass was derived.
 This troy pound called troy pound of the United States' Mint at Philadelphia or Pound Troy, 1824 was used as the standard for the coining of money until the twentiest century.
 The avoirdupoids pound adopted by Hassler had 7000 grains, the Pound Troy,1824 having 5760 grains.